Vaginal Douching: Harmful Or Healthy?

 Most experts would advise you that it is always best to let your vagina clean itself naturally.
 The vagina creates a mucous that washes away discharge, blood and even semen.

 If you are worried about the vaginal odour then you must know that all healthy and clean vaginas have odour.
 Another way to let it naturally clean itself is to indulge in physical activity.

 Keep your vagina clean and healthy by:

 - Wash the periphery of the vagina with warm water while you bathe.
 You can use mild soaps if you have sensitive skin or any vaginal infections.
-But remember to consult with your OB-GYN about these mild soaps because even they can sometimes cause dryness and irritation.
+But remember to consult with your gynaecologist about these mild soaps because even they can sometimes cause dryness and irritation.

 - Avoid getting lured by the prospects of scented tampons or sanitary napkins, powders and sprays.
 You can develop vaginal infection with such products.

 So why do women douche?